Rabbit (Winnie-the-Pooh): Disney adaptations

 Rabbit appears in most Disney Winnie the Pooh cartoons, but he is cream yellow in color, instead of brown.
-An added element is his keeping of a garden, of which he is strongly protective, becoming angered when any creature seeks to damage it.
+An added element is his keeping of a garden, of which he is strongly protective, becoming angered when any creature, like crows and insects, seeks to damage or eat it.
 Although he is not described as having a garden in either of the A. A. Milne books, he has one in David Benedictus's Return to the Hundred Acre Wood.

-The Disney adaptations also develop his personality further, expanding the original organized character into a control freak with a short temper, although his care for his friends remains.
+The Disney adaptations also develop his personality further, expanding the original organized character into a by-the-book control freak with a short temper, although his care for his friends remains.
 The film character's willingness to do things by the book appeared in Pooh's Grand Adventure: The Search for Christopher Robin, in which he consistently follows written instructions for fear of being unable to think well for himself, although he later produces a competent plan.
 Despite occasional malevolent behavior, he always learns from his wrongdoing; while a leading character in the film Springtime with Roo, he abandons his selfishness after considering the possibility that it will drive all of the other characters away from the forest.

 In the Disney adaptations, Rabbit and Tigger are usually foils for each other.
 In the original featurettes, Rabbit outright dislikes Tigger.
 By The New Adventures of Winnie the Pooh, however, they have become close friends, though very dysfunctional ones, who regularly work together.
 Tigger's antics continue to annoy Rabbit and make trouble for him, while Rabbit's harsh attitude and attempts to teach Tigger a lesson still come off as unkind.
+And his behavior occasionally backfires on him.
 Nevertheless, Tigger is usually the first one to help Rabbit when he needs it and Rabbit cannot deny their closeness.

 His character is consistent in most of the Disney adaptations, although in Welcome to Pooh Corner, he is a talented magician and in The New Adventures of Winnie the Pooh, he is pale green instead of yellow.
 At one point in the latter series, Rabbit adopts a bluebird named Kessie.
 As of 2004, Rabbit now appears at Walt Disney World in Lake Buena Vista, FL and Disneyland in Anaheim, CA for meet and greets.

 Casting history

 Junius Matthews was the voice of Rabbit in the first three Disney films.
 After his death, Ray Erlenborn briefly voiced him in Winnie the Pooh Discovers the Seasons.
 Will Ryan took over the role for Winnie the Pooh and a Day for Eeyore and performed both Rabbit and Tigger in Welcome to Pooh Corner.

 Ken Sansom replaced Ryan beginning with The New Adventures of Winnie the Pooh and is to date Rabbit's longest-running portrayer, having continued the voice up to and including My Friends Tigger and Pooh.
-Tom Kenny most recently provided the voice for the 2011 film, Winnie the Pooh.
+Tom Kenny provided the voice for the 2011 film, Winnie the Pooh.
 Peter Capaldi voiced Rabbit in Christopher Robin, the live-action extension of the Winnie the Pooh franchise.